junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 Cas chuckles softly.

 Dean gets better used to the too brightened view now.
 He widens his eyes in curiosity.
 The view of the world is so abundant with lights and colors, casting clarity that he has never known.
 And he realizes the glinting stars constantly shining in his view aren't really stars, that's air, for what air really is.
 The air is not transparent empty, instead, tiniest particles charged with electricity shooting around, bumping into each other, transferring the power and energy.
-That must be where all the low buzzing and humming noises come from, and the small prickling feeling on the skin as if touching the low charged power line.
+That must be where all the low buzzing and humming noises come from, and the small prickling electrical feeling on the skin as if touching the low charged power line.

 "The whole Earth's electric and magnetic field is being affected by the tear this time."
 Cas explains in the backseat of his head, deeply worried.
 "Because of the infinite plasma.
 The aurora borealis is just the first phenomenon."

 Dean looks up at the sky.
 It looks nothing like what his human eyes witnessed before.
 Well, in a way, it might still be the same scenery, the mixed dazzling colors, the shapes that are like flowing curtains and snakes and flames sweeping across the sky.
 Except, there are so much more details fitting in the blanks.

 Now he can see more than light, more than color, more than sky.
 He sees the world as it is, he sees plasmas punching into the ionosphere, he sees electrons jumping in and out of the excited atoms, he sees oxygens glaring red and nitrogen beaming green, there is even infrared and ultraviolet that he's sure beyond human eye perception.
 The particles dance in the sky, drawing fascinating colors like tails of dragon, wings of phoenix, eyes of thunderbird.
 The palette of the universe, so big and so small at the same time.
 A world that no human eyes witness, and now he is showered with its beauty and magnificence.
 Because he has an angel inside him.
+He is not watching with eyes only.

 He doesn't realize tears are streaming down his face until he hears Cas's low soothing sound: "I'm sorry, Dean.
 Is it too much?
 I can restrain the eyesight, and other sensations..."